jmielkeway/ccos4rbpi_volume0/chapter13/rbpi3.md

 #### Interrupt Controller

-The Raspberry Pi 3 interrupt controller requires an overhauled IRQ implementation.
-We will support the same two interrupts as in the Pi 4, the system timer #3 interrupt, which will be broadcast to other cores, and the auxilliary interrupt for when a user inputs a character.
+The Raspberry Pi 3 interrupt controller necessitates an overhauled IRQ implementation.
+We will support the same two interrupts as in the Pi 4, the `System Timer #3` interrupt, which will be broadcast to other cores, and the auxiliary interrupt for when a user inputs a character.
 Just as in the Raspberry Pi 4, these interrupts are generated by the GPU.
-In this case there are different set of memory mapped registers to configure.
-The documentation for the generic interrupt controller begins on `pg.
+In this case there exists a different set of memory mapped registers to configure.
+The documentation for the interrupt controller begins on `pg.
 109`.
 Of the peripherals manual.
-The relevent registers from this section for our implementation our defined in [arch/arm64/board/raspberry-pi-3/irq.S](code0/arch/arm64/board/raspberry-pi-3/irq.S):
+The relevant registers from this section for our implementation are defined in [arch/arm64/board/raspberry-pi-3/irq.S](code0/arch/arm64/board/raspberry-pi-3/irq.S):

 ```asm
 #define INTERRUPT_CONTROLLER_BASE   (MAIN_PERIPH_BASE + 0xB000)